Mustafa Tlass: After Hafez al-Assad

 The succession of Bashar al-Assad, Hafez's son, seems to have been secured by a group of senior officials, including Tlass.
 After the death of Assad in 2000, a 9-member committee was formed to oversee the transition period, and Tlass was among its members.
+As defence minister, Tlass also oversaw the constitutional amendment that lowered the presidential age requirement from 40 to 34, enabling Bashar, then 34, to assume the presidency.
+The People's Assembly introduced the amendment on the night of Hafez al-Assad's death.
+Tlass is described as supporting the change out of loyalty to Hafez and to preserve the existing power structure.

 Whether true or not, Tlass and his supporters were viewed by many as opponents of the discreet liberalization pursued by the younger al-Assad, and to maintain Syria's hardline foreign policy stances; but also as fighting for established privileges, having been heavily involved in government corruption.
 In February 2002 in the Jordanian daily Al Dustour stated that Tlass submitted his letter of resignation to Bashar al-Assad, and was set to step down in July 2002.
 However, in 2004, Tlass was replaced by Hasan Turkmani as defense minister.
 It is also argued that Shawkat pushed for the removal of Mustafa Tlass.
 Tlass also quit the regional command in 2005.

 Mustafa Tlass and his son, Firas, both left Syria after the revolt against Assad began in 2011.
 Mustafa Tlass left for France for what he described as medical treatment.
 Firas, a business tycoon, left Syria for Egypt in 2011, too.
 It is also reported that he is in Dubai.
+Opposition accounts state that Tlass left Syria partly in response to the regime's sudden and violent crackdown in his hometown of Rastan.

 In July 2012, Manaf Tlass, a Syrian officer and another son of Mustafa, defected from the Assad government and fled to Turkey and then to France.